MeanderingProgrammer/harpoon-core.nvim/README.md

 # Limitations

 * Having the same project open in multiple instances of Neovim will cause changes to your marked files to get clobbered.

 # Differences from Original

 While many of the publically exposed behaviors have been copied to be nearly exact there are a couple of intentional differences in behavior:

 * Invalid files are never saved to your marks.
 When editing you can add whatever lines you want to the preview, but if it doesn't point to an actual file it'll be thrown out immediately and never persisted.
 This will also happen if you later delete a file after the first time you open the preview window.
 * As a consequence of the above empty lines are also not allowed.
 Though there may be some value in having your shortcuts remain consistent even when some file is removed this implementation avoids having placeholder slots that need special handling.
+* Minor other changes and bug fixes such as [218](https://github.com/ThePrimeagen/harpoon/pull/218)

 # Install